arielchuri/emergentobjects/schedule/week-01-asynchronous.md

 - Clear communication

 ### 8. Gather/Order Supplies
-Review the materials list in the syllabus and begin gathering or ordering supplies.
+Review the materials list in the syllabus.
 I have all of the required parts and can bring them in to class.

 **Budget:** Approximately $50 for semester supplies